Robert Graves: Death

 During the early 1970s, Graves began to experience increasingly severe memory loss.
 By his 80th birthday in 1975, he had come to the end of his working life.
 He died of heart failure on 7 December 1985 at the age of 90 years.
 His body was buried the next morning in the small churchyard on a hill at Deià, at the site of a shrine that had once been sacred to the White Goddess of Pelion.
-His second wife, Beryl Graves, died on 27 October 2003 and her body was interred in the same grave.
+His second wife, Beryl Graves, died on 27 October 2003, at age 88.

 Memorials

 Three of his former houses have a blue plaque on them: in Wimbledon, Brixham, and Islip.

 On 11 November 1985, Graves was among sixteen Great War poets commemorated on a slate stone unveiled in Westminster Abbey's Poets' Corner.
 The inscription on the stone was taken from Wilfred Owen's "Preface" to his poems and reads: "My subject is War, and the pity of War.
 The Poetry is in the pity."
 Of the 16 poets, Graves was the only one still living at the time of the commemoration ceremony, though he would die less than a month later.